zuzavop/image-searcher/gasearcher/README.md

 More information about using searcher is shown on welcome page.

+Both similarity search and shifting in context are enabled after downloading of software.
+These settings can be changed in [the config file](static/js/config.js).
+Similarly, the number of frames displayed and the option to use a model that combines the previous and current query can be set in [settings](gas/settings.py) along with adjusting the config file.

 ## Sample dataset

-For first try project contains small sample dataset (with preprocessed data).
+For first try of software project contains small sample dataset (with preprocessed data).
+In addition, this dataset contains very similar images, so it is more for test runs to show functionality than anything else.